-These restrictions may limit our ability to obtain additional financing, withstand downturns in our business or
+These restrictions may limit our ability to obtain additional financing, withstand downturns in our business or take advantage of business opportunities.

-We may issue additional classes of preferred stock in the future, and the terms of the preferred stock may
+We may issue additional classes of preferred stock in the future, and the terms of the preferred stock may reduce the value of our common stock.

 We are authorized to issue shares of preferred stock in one or more series.
 In the past, we have issued shares of preferred stock, including shares of our Preferred Stock issued in 2021.
 Our board of directors may determine the terms of future preferred stock offerings without further action by our stockholders.
 If we issue preferred stock, it could affect your rights or reduce the value of our outstanding common stock.
-In particular, specific rights granted to future holders of preferred stock may include voting rights, preferences as to dividends and liquidation, conversion and redemption rights, sinking fund provisions, and restrictions on our ability to merge with or sell our assets to a
+In particular, specific rights granted to future holders of preferred stock may include voting rights, preferences as to dividends and liquidation, conversion and redemption rights, sinking fund provisions, and restrictions on our ability to merge with or sell our assets to a third party.